audranALU/alu-shell/README.md

-THIS IS THE DESCRIPTION OF A WHOLE PROJECT OF WHAT IT WILL DO
+THE DESCRIPTION OF THIS PROGRAM
+ This program prints the working directory you are in.